-It is vital to protect your computer from viruses and attacks over the internet (see Security on page 71).
+It is vital to protect your computer from viruses and attacks over the internet (see Internet security software on page 70).

 A comprehensive internet security program is offered when you first start your computer.
 You should activate this protection as soon as possible, certainly before you connect to the internet.